tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 - Use a new response header `Resumable-Uploads: https://example.org/files/*` to indicate under which endpoints support for resumable uploads is available.

 **Send a 104 intermediate response to indicate support.** The clients normally starts a traditional upload and includes a header indicate that it supports resumable uploads (e.g. `Upload-Offset: 0`).
 If the server also supports resumable uploads, it will immediately respond with a 104 intermediate response to indicate its support, before further processing the request.
 This way the client is informed during the upload whether it can resume from possible connection errors or not.
 While an additional roundtrip is avoided, the problem with that solution is that many HTTP server libraries do not support sending custom 1XX responses and that some proxies may not be able to handle new 1XX status codes correctly.

+**Send a 103 Early Hint response to indicate support.** This approach is the similar to the above one with one exception: Instead of a new `104 (Upload Resumption Supported)` status code, the existing `103 (Early Hint)` status code is used in the intermediate response.
+The 103 code would then be accompanied by a header indicating support for resumable uploads (e.g. `Resumable-Uploads: 1`).
+It is unclear whether the Early Hints code is appropriate for that as it is currently only used to indicate resources for prefetching them.

+## FAQ
+{:numbered="false"}

+* **Are multipart requests supported?** Yes, requests whose body is encoded using the `multipart/form-data` are implicitely supported.
+The entire encoded body can be considered as a single file, which is then uploaded using the resumable protocol.
+The server, of course, must store the delimiter ("boundary") separating each part and must be able to parse the multipart format once the upload is completed.